Toyota Avensis (2015-2019) Review

 Not everyone is after precision handling, exhilarating performance and head-turning looks from a saloon or estate car.
 Indeed, most people would be happy with a comfortable ride, zero problems between each scheduled service and running costs that won’t break the bank.

 That’s where the Toyota Avensis comes in.
-It might lack glamour and kerb appeal, but it’s actually one of the most sensible cars you can buy.
+It might lack glamour and kerb appeal, but it was one of the most sensible cars you can buy.
 Europe’s company car drivers can’t be wrong, can they?

-This final iteration of the Avensis is the best of the breed, with sharper styling, improved quality and a greater feeling of refinement.
-Of the two, the Touring Sports is the most practical and arguably the better looking, so it would be our choice.
+The final iteration of the Avensis was the best of the breed; it had sharper styling, improved quality and a greater feeling of refinement.
+Of the two, the Touring Sports was the most practical and arguably the better-looking car.

-Alternatively, you could look at the Volkswagen Passat or Skoda Superb.
-Again, there are saloon and estate versions available, with the wagons offering greater practicality than the Avensis.
-In fact, the Skoda Superb estate is one of the best all-rounders you can buy at any price.
+Alternatively, you could look at the newest Volkswagen Passat or Skoda Superb, the latter is very impressive, indeed.
+Again, there are saloon and estate versions available for both, with the wagons offering greater practicality than the Avensis.
+There's also the latest Skoda Octavia if the Superb offers too much real estate for your lifestyle.

 If you’re buying used, take a look at the Hyundai i40 for its long warranty and the Vauxhall Insignia Grand Sport for its motorway comfort and low prices.